jonatasgrosman/asrecognition/README.md

 asr = ASREngine("en")

 # 2 - Use the ASR engine to transcribe a list of audio files
-audio_paths = [
+audio_paths = ["/path/to/sagan.mp3", "/path/to/asimov.wav"]
-    "/path/to/sagan.mp3",
-    "/path/to/asimov.wav",
-]
 transcriptions = asr.transcribe(audio_paths)

 # 3 - Voilà!
 print(transcriptions)

-"""
-[
+# [
-    {"path": "/path/to/sagan.mp3", "transcription": "EXTRAORDINARY CLAIMS REQUIRE EXTRAORDINARY EVIDENCE"}, {"path": "/path/to/asimov.wav", "transcription": "VIOLENCE IS THE LAST REFUGE OF THE INCOMPETENT"}, ]
+#  {"path": "/path/to/sagan.mp3", "transcription": "EXTRAORDINARY CLAIMS REQUIRE EXTRAORDINARY EVIDENCE"},
+#  {"path": "/path/to/asimov.wav", "transcription": "VIOLENCE IS THE LAST REFUGE OF THE INCOMPETENT"}
-"""
+# ]
 ```
 # Want to help?